-This Homemade Teriyaki Sauce can be easily made in less than 5 minutes and added to a number of dishes for a sweet savory taste.
+Teriyaki Sauce Homemade – Easily made in less than 5 minutes, this Teriyaki Sauce Homemade is made with dates, pineapple and ginger.
+Add this to a your favorite dishes for a sweet savory taste.

 Of course you can’t make Teriyaki anything without a delicious and robust sauce.
 Unfortunately, conventional Teriyaki sauce is filled to the brim with refined sugar.
-On the bright side, making a delicious clean sauce takes just 5 minutes.
+On the bright side, making a delicious teriyaki sauce homemade takes just 5 minutes.

-The recipe below has no refined sugar.
-It is primarily sweetened with pureed pineapple and dates.
+Our recipe has no refined sugar because it is primarily sweetened with pureed pineapple and dates.
 And it tastes every bit as sweet as the more conventional versions.

 Actually, it’s much better.
 Just trust me on this one.

-You can make the Teriyaki sauce up to a week in advance and store it in the fridge in a mason jar.
-The sauce is great to keep around the holiday season when you are always crunched for time because it enables you to throw together a delicious meal in minutes.
+You can make the this teriyaki sauce homemade up to a week in advance and store it in the fridge in a mason jar.
+The sauce is great to keep around the summer months and the wintry holiday season.
+It’s great for when you are crunched for time because it allows you to throw together a delicious meal in minutes.

 Then, I top everything off with sliced pineapple, sesame seeds and scallions.
 So easy!
 And so super good, if I do say so myself 😉

-Homemade Teriyaki Sauce Recipe is naturally sweetened with pineapple and dates.
+Teriyaki Sauce Homemade is naturally sweetened with pineapple and dates.
 Perfect for Chicken Teriyaki Kabobs or a Salmon dinner.